vitistack/crds/README.md

 # Vitistack CRDs

+> **⚠️ DEPRECATION NOTICE**
+> This repository is scheduled for deletion.
+Please migrate to [github.com/vitistack/common](https://github.com/vitistack/common) instead.
+> This repository will be removed pretty soon.

-Vitistack’s Kubernetes CustomResourceDefinitions (CRDs) and typed Go APIs.
+Vitistack's Kubernetes CustomResourceDefinitions (CRDs) and typed Go APIs.

 Provided CRDs (see docs for details):